gvwilson/thirdbit/src/fiction/iffy/index.md

 and knew there was nothing they could do to save themselves?

-She didn't notice the rumbling above the sound of her own breath until Benício caught her arm
+She didn't notice the rumbling above the sound of her own breath until Ignacio caught her arm
 "Get up there," he ordered,
 pointing at a house-sized pile of boulders too tidy to be natural.
 She nodded and stumbled toward them.